Skip to main content

 Our Dementia Cottage Respite uses a health and well-being focused model of care.
 It is driven by the idea that we “do with our clients, rather doing for clients”.
 This gives our clients the best chance of maintaining their independence, self-esteem and sense of purpose.

 During each session, clients engage in physically, socially and mentally stimulating activities.
 These include day-to-day activities, such as cooking and gardening, learning new skills, and social outings.
-The activities help people to live at home for longer.
+The activities support people to live at home for as long as possible.

 Residential Respite includes all the services and activities that permanent residential care residents access.
-This includes 24/7 nursing and care support, allied health services, GP visits, laundry, medication support, chef cooked meals, exercise support, lifestyle activities and outings.
+This includes 24/7 care supported by our dedicated team, including on-site Registered Nurses, allied health services, facilitated access to GP visits and allied health services tailored to your care plan, laundry, medication support, chef cooked meals, exercise support, lifestyle activities and outings.

 Not sure where to start?